leodube/DigitalGarden/_leetcode/7-reverse-integer.md

 ```

 ###### Analysis
+>[!success]
-- Runtime: 125 ms, faster than 43.69% of TypeScript online submissions for Reverse Integer.
+> - Runtime: 125 ms, faster than 43.69% of TypeScript online submissions for Reverse Integer.
-- Memory Usage: 45.3 MB, less than 19.12% of TypeScript online submissions for Reverse Integer.
+> - Memory Usage: 45.3 MB, less than 19.12% of TypeScript online submissions for Reverse Integer.

+>[!warning]
-I missed the point of this exercise a bit by allowing the environment to store 64-bit integers.
+> I missed the point of this exercise a bit by allowing the environment to store 64-bit integers.

 ### Leetcode Solution 1: [[stack|Pop and Push]] Digits & Check before Overflow